70th Armor Regiment: Operation Overlord and action in France

 The 4th Infantry Division was one of the assault divisions for Operation Cobra, the planned breakout from Normandy.
 Following the disastrous air bombardments of 24–25 July 1944, in which the 70th Tank Battalion only suffered minor material losses, the 8th Infantry Regiment began the assault across the St. Lô-Périers road.
 Initial progress was slow, just 2,500 meters on 25 July, and 8,000 meters the next day, but even these gains were quite large compared with the advances in the Norman hedgerows.
 The VII Corps commander committed the armor units to breakout on 27 July and with that German resistance crumbled.

 Once the breakthrough had succeeded, the 70th was taken out of the line in order to perform much needed maintenance on their vehicles, and for the battalion, beginning with Company C, to begin receiving new Shermans mounting high-velocity 76 mm guns.
 The 70th began the race across France, at times halting only because they had outstripped their supply lines.
 By 24 August, the battalion was on the outskirts of Paris.
-Company D moved into Paris the next day, ostensibly to helps secure the city, but found instead a tumultuous reception, while the medium tank companies continued the fight in the environs to the northeast of Paris.
+Company D moved into Paris the next day, ostensibly to help secure the city, but found instead a tumultuous reception, while the medium tank companies continued the fight in the environs to the northeast of Paris.
 On 29 August, the battalion attacked en masse in the vicinity of Tremblay-les-Gonesse, a rare occurrence for an independent tank battalion normally parceled out as company and platoon attachments to elements of an infantry division.

 The battalion continued the advance into northeastern France through the first half of September.
 Fuel shortages imposed several days of inactivity during which the battalion was able to catch up on maintenance.
 The 70th Tank Battalion crossed into Belgium on 11 September, and was also issued four flame-thrower tanks the same day.
 After a brief orientation on the flame-thrower tanks, the battalion crossed into Germany near Winterscheid on 13 September.